-Showing all posts tagged: philosophy
+Showing all posts about philosophy

 Is the Sun conscious?
 Can a great ball of fire think for itself?